Do LGBT Prenuptial Agreements Encourage Divorce?

 In short, no, they do not.
 In fact, they often have the opposite effect.
 While many may feel apprehensive about prenuptials, feeling that it may indicate a lack of commitment to the marriage, a recent study found that it can have very positive effects on a healthy marriage.

 Prenuptials require that a couple sits down together and works through all the big aspects of their present and future shared responsibilities together.
 They must work together to answer questions such as “Will we buy a house?”
 “Do we need wills and trusts?” “how will we handle our student loans?”
 “What is important to us for raising children?” and “How should we grow and handle our wealth?”

 In rare cases, couples may find that they have big differences in opinion.
 Working through those differences before a couple is married can be helpful in preventing future disagreements and even divorce.
 Also, while the LGBT community won the nationwide ride to marriage in 2015 with Obergefell v Hodges, other legal rights are still evolving.
 Therefore, it is particularly important for LGBT families to consider investing in a strong prenuptial agreement, to ensure that they are sufficiently protected and start their marriage with their best foot forward.

 Rather than predicting divorce, instead prenups can be very positive, helping a couple to talk through and build a solid foundation for their marriage.
 Working with an experienced attorney can help make the experience efficient and smooth, as well as ensure you don’t miss any key pieces.
-The Gay Family Law Center is a LGBT family law firm with an A+ rating on the Better Business Bureau.
+The Gay Family Law Center is a LGBT family law firm.
 Contact us to set up a free consultation with one of our experienced attorneys to see if we’re the right fit for your family.